Skip to content

 7. A radiator holds about 5-10 litres of water

-On the topic of how much water appliance leaks might involve, we have a great guide explaining the answer to why is my washing machine leaking? – it’s got some useful help and advice.
+On the topic of how much water appliance leaks might involve, we have a great guide explaining the answer to why is my washing machine leaking? – it’s got some very useful tips, help and advice.
+As does our additional guide explaining why you might have your dishwasher leaking from underneath.

 Hopefully you found this short article useful to see how much water a leak potentially loses from it.
 As we said earlier, it adds up very quickly, especially as many water leaks are running 24/7!
 We discuss this more in our article about kitchen sink leaks.